Systems Change vs Systems Optimisation: What they can do for the climate crisis

 According to the Academy for Systems Change, real systems change is tough.

-This may go some way to explain the hierarchies of increasing effectiveness denoted by Donella’s “Leverage Points: Places to intervene in a system”.
-Spanning from practical interventions in constants or parameters, like subsidies, taxes and standards as the top and easiest entry, through to shifting the goals, mindsets or paradigm of a system in order to transcend it, as you will find in the bottom four.
+The hierarchy of increasing effectiveness denoted by Meadows’ “Leverage Points: Places to intervene in a system” spans from practical interventions in constants or parameters, like subsidies, taxes and standards as the top and easiest entry, through to shifting the goals, mindsets or paradigm of a system in order to transcend it, as you will find in the bottom four.

 Think like Einstein for a moment.
 We cannot solve a problem with the same thinking that created it.
 Instead, it requires a fundamental overhaul of whatever system it is tackling — and the people.
 So, by definition, it requires a longer-term horizon to effect change.
 Progress is achieved over decades, not years.
 Take for example the economy.
 The roots of our problems stretch back some 20,000 years.
 A redesign cannot be achieved overnight.